 After they cooled a bit (again, we melted them too much), we placed three pieces of candy corn on another baking sheet (lining it with parchment or waxed paper might be helpful, but we didn’t have any).
 Next, we took one of the Rolo pretzels and pressed it onto the candy corn, leaving the “feathers” showing from behind the pretzel.
 (We did flip the pretzel over so the top of the Rolo was pressed onto the candy corn.
 Just be sure to press it firmly so some of the caramel and chocolate presses through to the top of the turkey so your decorations will have something to stick to.)

 Then, decorate!
-We used candy eyes, Pumpkin Spice Nestle chips and fondant for the little red thing.
+We used Wilton candy eyes, Pumpkin Spice Nestle chips (I don’t think these are available any longer, but you could use butterscotch chips) and fondant for the little red thing.
 (What is that thing called?)

 We thought they turned out well, and the kids at our homeschool luncheon loved them.
 I hope you will, too!